 Gingrich is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1998.
 The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).

-Gingrich was the primary sponsor of 1 bill that was enacted:
+Gingrich was the primary sponsor of 2 bills that were enacted:

 - H.R.
 4354 (105th): To establish the United States Capitol Police Memorial Fund on behalf of the families of Detective John Michael Gibson and Private First Class Jacob Joseph Chestnut of ...